chandra1sekar/data-engineering/docs/instructor-notes.md

 them.
 It's generally best to use a single GitHub account that follows you around for life.

-Note that there's no need to additionally invite students to be members of your `mids-w205-<instructor>` orgs in order for them to accept and submit assignments.
+This automatically adds them as "outside collaborators" to your `mids-w205-<instructor>` orgs, but we recommend _additionally_ inviting the students to be members of your instructor org _and_ add them to the "students" team.

 ### Rosters